mcaple/kb/Camera/Lightroom.md

 You can organise by location.
 This is contained in the metadata expandable panel.
 When you look at it you can type city, province etc

 There is a map module in Lightroom dedicated to location.

+To search your keywords, locations etc mentioned above, click on "Library" then "Text", type something and hit enter.
+For colours, flags etc click on "Attributes".